Bitcashpay (BCP) Price Reaches $0.0006

 Buying and Selling Bitcashpay

-It is usually not currently possible to buy alternative cryptocurrencies such as Bitcashpay directly using U.S. dollars.
-Investors seeking to acquire Bitcashpay should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Bitcashpay using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Bitcashpay directly using US dollars.
+Investors seeking to trade Bitcashpay should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Bitcashpay using one of the aforementioned exchanges.

 Receive News & Updates for Bitcashpay Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bitcashpay and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.